Faculty Pedagogy and Curriculum Enhancement Program

 Synopsis

-Sponsored by the Office of the Provost, this is a year-long program for faculty wishing to learn about and enact more equitable and inclusive practices in their teaching and curriculum design.
+Sponsored by the Office of the Provost, a year-long program for faculty wishing to learn about and enact more equitable and inclusive practices in their teaching and curriculum design.

 Program Overview

-Sponsored by the Office of the Provost in partnership with the Center for Teaching and Learning, the Faculty Pedagogy and Curriculum Enhancement Program is a year-long opportunity for faculty wishing to learn about and develop a plan for enacting inclusive and anti-racist practices in their teaching and curriculum design in a collaborative, cohort-based setting.
-The program is open to faculty who have completed a Crossroads Anti-Racism Organizing and Training through the Office of the Provost and to those who have engaged in other EDI professional development programing within the past two academic years and who are committed to implementing pedagogical and curricular enhancements that will measurably improve the WashU undergraduate educational experience, especially for historically underrepresented and first-generation college students.
+Sponsored by the Office of the Provost and the Here and Next strategic plan campaign in partnership with the Center for Teaching and Learning (CTL), the Faculty Pedagogy and Curriculum Enhancement Program: Creating Equitable & Inclusive Learning Environments is a year-long opportunity for faculty who are committed to implementing pedagogical and curricular enhancements that will measurably improve the WUSTL undergraduate educational experience, especially for historically underrepresented and first-generation college students.

 Program Structure